Min Nan Chinese in Cambodia

 The Han Chinese are the largest ethnic group in the world.
 Although the vast majority live in mainland China, many have immigrated to other countries, and today they reside in nearly every nation of the world.
 In a number of these countries, including Laos, Nepal, Tanzania, Cambodia, and Thailand, the Chinese communities remain largely unreached with the gospel.

 Most Han Chinese speak one of the many Chinese dialects, which include Mandarin, Cantonese and Hokkien.
-The speakers of one Chinese dialect cannot understand the speakers of another.
+The speakers of one Chinese dialect cannot understand the speakers of another, but they can understand it when it’s in written form.
 Other Han Chinese people speak the Min Nan dialect.
-They live in a number of countries including Cambodia.

 What Are Their Lives Like?